 Following hotel check-in and a light lunch at the hotel, our program commences with an excursion by 4WD to the Khasab Fort, built by the Portuguese in the 16th century.
 We end the day with a visit to the prehistoric rock engravings at Wadi Tawi depicting, amongst other animals, several fine camels.
 This evening we dine together at our hotel.
 (Overnight Khasab) LD

 - 4WD drive to Khor Najid, Birkhat Khalididya Park & Jebel Harim

-This morning we depart by 4WD to the prehistoric rock engravings at Wadi Tawi depicting, amongst other animals, several fine camels.
-Next we drive to Khor Najid with its stunning sea views and then to Birkhat Khalididya Park, a natural park with a multitude of acacia trees and an ancient water catchment system that is still in use.
-Later we drive to Jebel Harim, the highest mountain in Musandam (2087m) which presents an unsurpassed panorama of the surrounding landscape.
+This morning we travel by 4WD to Khor Najid with its stunning sea views and then to Birkhat Khalididya Park, a natural park with a multitude of acacia trees and an ancient water catchment system that is still in use.
+Next, we drive to Jebel Harim, the highest mountain in Musandam (2087m) which presents an unsurpassed panorama of the surrounding landscape.
 Note: the upper area of this mountain is a Military Camp and not accessible to visitors.
-(Overnight Khasab) BLD

 Muscat - 3 nights

 Day 3: Saturday 13 October, Khasab – Muscat